WaleedAlzamil80/ARL-Workshop-23-DL-Project/README.md

 - You will need to collect your own data from the simulator as illustrated [Here](https://drive.google.com/file/d/12H6iWTMtMLTnDe89tX1HcXHGgKKbQZbg/view?usp=drive_link) and use it to train your own model.
 - You will need to modify the `model.py` file only
 - In the `model.py` file You will need to add the architecture of your model.
-- Your Model must be save using `torch.save(model, "model.pth")` and must be in the same directory.
+- Your Model must be saved using `torch.save(model, "model.pth")` and must be in the same directory.

 # How to run
-After Clonning this repo and you have done all the previous tasks Open the terminal and run
+After Cloning this repo and you have done all the previous tasks Open the terminal and run

 `python drive.py model.pth images`

-Then open the simulator in the Autonomus mode.
+Then open the simulator in Autonomous mode.
 Now you can see the performance of your trained model :)

 # Some Issues
-maybe you will face some problem with the dependece about the `socketio` you can try the following
+maybe you will face some problems with the dependence on the `socketio` you can try the following
 ```
 pip install --upgrade python-socketio==4.6.0